Sincan2/Monitoring/terranet/README.rst

 License
 -------

-TerraNet Monitoring is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+PHP TERRANET MONITORING is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-TerraNet Monitoring is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+PHP TERRANET MONITORING is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with TerraNet Monitoring.
+You should have received a copy of the GNU General Public License along with PHP TERRANET MONITORING.
 If not, see http://www.gnu.org/licenses/.

 Docker
 -------